 No

 Yes, the Mossy Cascade Waterfall trail is rated as Easy, making it suitable for beginners and hikers of all experience levels.
-The 1.6 km distance and 150 m elevation gain are manageable for those new to hiking.
+The 1.6 km distance and 150 m elevation gain are manageable for most visitors.

 Didn't find your answer?